The University authorities

 Prof. has been responsible for developing and then managing many course programmes overseas.
 Tony has represented his University on many occasions and gained experience of working with the British High Commission, British Council as well as with Ministries of Education across the world.
 To date his work and his own initiatives have led him to work and visit over 25 countries.
 He continues his professional work with the British Computer Society and remains a University External Examiner both in the UK and overseas, a specialist Advisor for the Hong Kong Council for Academic Accreditation and a specialist panel member for the Higher Education and Training Awards Council, Ireland.

-Mohammad Touseef has been appointed as the Director of Student Services and Engagement.
+Mohammad Touseef has been appointed as the Student Services and Engagement Director at the Jozef Dietl Malopolska University in Krakow.
 He provides leadership, oversight and strategic direction to all the teams within Student Support Services.
 He works collaboratively and in partnership with academic and professional services departments across the University.
 He is the strategic lead for the Student Engagement functions as well as providing the strategic project management lead of relevant strategic themes and values.
-As a key member of senior management, he plays a significant role in the future development of Dietl University.
+As a key member of senior management, he plays a significant role in the future development of Jozef Dietl Malopolska University in Krakow.

 Mr Touseef holds a diversified and enriched portfolio in Higher Education and Countering Violent Extremism and Terrorism Sectors with 15+ years of experience in Quality Assurance, Strategy, Operations, Course Development and Delivery, Student Engagement and Employability, Educational Partnerships, Academic Leadership, UK Quality Code and Governance.
 Graduated from Surrey, Cambridge, Imperial and Manchester (in progress), has worked at senior positions with higher education institutions in UK, UAE and Pakistan and at the same time led successful Think Tanks in UK and Pakistan.
 Successfully led HE/FE partnerships and specialized in graduate employability and UK Quality code.